DoctorLogicProduct/dltest/landing-pages/eye-care-professional-marketing-get-started.md

   component_css: feature
   img_alignment: Right
   headline: PPC Benefits Your SEO Strategy
-  text: 'PPC and SEO are highly related marketing channels.
+  text: 'PPC and SEO are highly related to marketing channels.
 By combining PPC with
     SEO you cover all areas as some customers prefer organic search while the others are influenced by paid search.
 Thus, having search results shown in organic and paid listings states that your ads are more relevant. '